 - AMERICAN GOVERNMENT

 - MODERN TIMES

-This course introduces students to the historical origins of anti-Semitism and surveys twentieth-century German history to World War II.
-Emphasis is placed on political and social developments, which elevated the persecution of Jews to official government policy and almost succeeded in the total extermination of Jews from Europe.
+This course introduces students to the historical origins of anti-Semitism and surveys German history from the twentieth century to World War II.
+Emphasis is placed on the political and social developments which elevated the persecution of Jews to official government policy and almost succeeded in the total extermination of Jews from Europe.
 Through independent reading and research, students will further hone their ability to read and write analytically.
 A short research paper is required.

 This course will compare and contrast a variety of political, social and intellectual revolutions that have profoundly shaped the modern world.
 Besides examining the dramatic events surrounding the respective French, Russian, Chinese, and Iranian Revolutions, an analysis of other transformational episodes in history will be studied, including the Industrial and Digital Revolutions.
-Among the human agents of major change that we will look at include Lenin, Mao, Ayatollah Khomeini, Martin Luther King, Malala, Mark Zuckerberg, and Jackie Robinson.
-A focus of the continued fallout of both the Orange Revolution and the recent “Arab Spring” will be a part of a current events component to this class.
+The human agents of major change that we will look at include Lenin, Mao, Ayatollah Khomeini, Martin Luther King, Malala Yousafzai, Mark Zuckerberg, and Jackie Robinson.
+The continued fallout of both the Orange Revolution and the recent “Arab Spring” will be the focus of a current events component of this class.